-- Provide recognition, feedback and coaching throughout the year to help the employee achieve individual and overall objectives
+- Provide recognition, feedback, and coaching throughout the year to help the employee achieve individual and overall objectives

-At another company that was rolling out a new performance management system to give managers improved online tools, we recommended producing videos of highly respected managers from around the world to provide friendly advice and encouragement.
+At another company that was rolling out a new performance management program to give managers improved online tools, we recommended producing videos of highly respected managers from around the world to provide friendly advice and encouragement.

 The managers used smartphones to record themselves answering questions like: